Adobe AIR

 Extending AIR for Android

-*** The following is totally unsupported by Adobe *** *** UPDATE: Adobe has officially added native extensions to AIR.
-I highly recommend you use that approach instead of mine. *** Adobe AIR provides a consistent platform for desktop and mobile apps.
+Adobe AIR provides a consistent platform for desktop and mobile apps.
 While consistency is very important there are times when developers need to extend beyond the common APIs.
 This article will walk you through how to integrate AIR for Android applications with other native APIs and functionality in the Android SDK.
+It covers three common use cases for native extensibility: System Notifications, Widgets, and Application Licensing.

 P2P in Desktop, Mobile, and Tablet Flex Apps

 Using the open source Flex SDK, developers can easily build desktop, mobile, and tablet applications that use Peer to Peer (P2P) communication.
 I’ve created a video that walks through demos and code illustrating how to use the P2P APIs in Adobe AIR applications.
-Check it out: Grab the code for the demos in the video from github: P2Pong P2Hancock (Signature capture over P2P) Just as the video shows, it’s incredibly easy to use the P2P APIs.
+Check it out:

 Install Adobe AIR on 64-bit Ubuntu 10.10